ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 ### Running the container

-(Note: I'm not using a data folder mounted as a volume on the container here b/c I find it easier to use jupyter's upload/download to transfer data to ad fro the container.)
+(Note: I'm not using a data folder mounted as a volume on the container here b/c I find it easier to use jupyter's upload/download to transfer data to and fro the container.)

 #### Download the image and run the container
 - In Docker Desktop, delete any older container or image of touchterrain you might have.